AT3K/Ultimate-Privacy-Guide/README.md

   URL: https://bitwarden.com

 - **Time Hash Code (THC v1.0.1)** ⏳
   Handy tool that generates random IDs using a time-based hashing algorithm.
-Ideal for unique identifier generation in scripts, projects or usernames.
+Ideal for unique identifier generation in scripts, projects, or usernames.
+  **Note**: This tool is available as a Siri Shortcut, which can be added and used on Apple devices with the Shortcuts app.
   URL: https://www.icloud.com/shortcuts/6c8684fc6b3b49fc9ec6606a9064c8b0

 ## Hardware 🛒